BauerFike/dynabox/README.md

 ##Initialize

-###Pre-populated combobox
+###Pre-populated dropdown
-Binding the plug-in to a combobox containing a list of options will authomatically cache them and generate the list of option objects for future use.
+Binding the plug-in to a dropdown containing a list of options will authomatically cache them and generate the list of option objects for future use.

 ####Html